WildlifeConservationSocietyCI/WelikiaDisturbance/README.md

 ## Disturbances Types

 ### Fire
 This class uses [FARSITE](https://www.firelab.org/project/farsite) to simulate the historical burning regime.
-Fire spread is modeled by FARSITE and the outputs of burning events are used to calculate tree mortality, update forest age and canopy rasters.
-Changes to these rasters are then used to modify ecosystem type.
+Fire spread is modeled by FARSITE and the outputs of burning events are used to calculate tree mortality and update forest age and canopy rasters.
+Changes to these rasters are then used to modify ecosystem types.

 ### Beaver Ponds
-This class allows the addition of beaver ponds to the ecosystem raster by flooding the DEM at randomly selected dam points.
+This class adds beaver disturbance to the landscape, including ponding and pond abandonment.
+Ponds are created by flooding the DEM at randomly selected dam points.
 Pond shape is determined by topography (flow direction -> watershed) and dam height (flooding depth).
-Location of ponds is random along the paths of mapped streams.
+Location of ponds is random along the paths of mapped streams with slopes of eight degrees or less.
 Density is determined by a minimum territory distance parameter (1000 m).

 ### Horticulture
-This class uses a cell based growing method to add gardens to the ecosystem raster.
-Garden placement at the landscape scale is determined by the location of sites (identified in the ethnohistorical, cartographic, archaeological records).
-At the local scale gardens are positioned based on horticultural suitability (slope, ecosystem, proximity to habitation site).
+This class adds and abandons horticultural fields.
+The general placment of gardens is determined by the location of lenape sites (identified in the ethnohistorical, cartographic, archaeological records) which meet slope and distance to freshwater criteria.
+At the site scale gardens are positioned based on a horticultural suitability index(slope, ecosystem, proximity to habitation site).

 ### Ecological Succession
 This class updates the growth of forest type communities (DBH, age, tree height) and transitions early succesional communities to advanced states using pathways defined in welikia_community_table_int.csv